 You know what?
 Let’s just look at a spreadsheet to see how this would play out if you kept it up each year for a decade.

-Looking at our fictional Kennon & Kennon family holding company, it would be possible to give away $8,467,795 in wealth to children and grandchildren without paying a single penny in gift taxes or estate taxes.
+Looking at our fictional Kennon & Kennon family holding company, it would be possible to get $8,655,653.48 transferred to the kids and grandkids without paying a single penny in gift taxes or estate taxes; real wealth that can be enjoyed by the family and help them pay for their education, buy their first home, take vacations, or enjoy a secure retirement.
 Furthermore, this only required the transfer of $26,000 x 20 recipients for 10 years, or $5,200,000 in total.
-The extra $3,267,795 that was gifted came from the transfer of economic ownership of assets to the heirs who now collect the dividends, interest income, and rents.
+The extra $3,455,653.48 the recipients enjoy arose because of shifting the productive assets to their balance sheet, allowing them to receive any capital gains and/or dividends, interest income, and rents.

 Let’s look what happened: